datreeio/CRDs-catalog/README.md

 Running Kubernetes schema validation checks helps apply the **"shift-left approach"** on machines **without** giving them access to your cluster (e.g. locally or on CI).

+Furthermore, using the [Red Hat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) plugin for [VS Code](https://code.visualstudio.com/) you are able to get intellisense and validation for CRDs.

+👉 If you encounter custom resources that are not part of the catalog, or you want to validate the schemas in an air-gapped environment, use the [CRD Extractor](#crd-extractor).

 ## How to use the schemas in the catalog
 ### Datree
 ```